Michail-Marakis/ViaPharma/README.md

 ---

+## FILE STRUCTURE
+- In file docs there are sequence, class, activity and use case diagrams about the project
+- In file ApplicationProject both code and JUNIT tests are included

 ## Summary

 The application improves the ordering and fulfillment process between pharmacies and pharmacy warehouses by offering automation, transparency, and efficient inventory management.